RecepCelik1/Vat/README.md

 # Finally, run the following command in the terminal ;

-npx tailwindcss -i ./src/index.css -o ./dist/output.css --watch
+"npx tailwindcss -i ./src/index.css -o ./dist/output.css --watch"

 and then close the terminal.

 # Open a new terminal and start the project by running:

-npm start
+"npm start"